 What Is vinegar’s pH Level?

 A pH strip, which you can get online or at your local pharmacy, will allow you to determine the vinegar’s pH.
 Depending on the concentration of acid in the vinegar, the pH changes.
-However, the commercially distilled variant found in most supermarkets has a pH anywhere between 2.40 and 3.40, which is lower than the pH of distilled water.
+However, the commercially distilled variant found in most supermarkets has a pH between 2.40 and 3.40, lower than the pH of distilled water.

 What is meant by the “Mother” of Vinegar?